-Below, we’ve compiled a list of ten church websites that, based on a number of metrics, perform well with those who visit them.
+We’ve compiled a list of top 10 best church websites that, based on a number of metrics, perform well with those who visit them.
 These metrics are as follows:

 - Bounce Rate – The percentage of people who leave the site once reaching the first page.